 The more resources the application (program) takes up, the more you will have to worry about performance-based issues occurring.
-To be clear, multiple open programs tends to decrease performance more than having two monitors does.
+To be clear, multiple open programs tend to decrease performance more than having two monitors does.

 Video gaming typically affects performance the most out of everything you can do with a computer.
-It takes a lot of muscle from the GPU, RAM, and the CPU to keep the more complex games running smoothly.
+It takes a lot of muscle from the GPU, RAM, and CPU to keep the more complex games running smoothly.

 Video games with fantastic graphics take the most out of your computer’s performance reserves than anything else.
 If you are playing a brand-new game at a 4k resolution, this would be a top culprit for a slowdown in performance speed.